Vijaya9418/HMI/README.md

 System Application:- It is the top-most layer of Android AOSP architecture which is the user interface.
 This layer has native Android applications and third-party installed applications, and it also works around managing user input.

+Repo:- It is a source code manager just like git, it is build over Git in order to manage the code more efficiently.

+common aosp commands

+gettop - get the top aosp directory. example :- cd $(gettop)/framework/base croot - change the current directory to the root AOSP. mm - Build the package cgrep - only matches the source files in C/C++ language. jgrep - only matches the source files in java language. resgrep - only matches the XML file present in XML folder. godir - goto a directory having the provided file.